 How will this proposed change impact end users of these services in the private sector?

-The reform will mean that medium and large businesses in the private sector engaging off-payroll workers who operate via intermediaries, such as PSC’s will face additional and often substantial one-off and ongoing challenges and costs.
+The reform will mean that medium and large businesses in the private sector (excluding those that are 'wholly overseas') who are end-users of off-payroll workers who operate via intermediaries, such as PSC’s will face additional and often substantial one-off and ongoing challenges and costs.

 System changes will also be required to help meet IR35 compliance and PAYE/NIC withholding obligations going forward.